isabellamow/isabellamow.github.io/projects/vendingMachine.md

 The vending machine project helped me learn how to program to an interface and the distinction between what a node does and how it performs.
 Becuase this project included custom error handling, input validation, and encpasulation, I was able to build foundational computer science skills and practice real world system modeling.

-Here is some code that illustrates how I went about creating the user interface:
+Here is some code that illustrates how I went about creating the object construction and validation logic:

 ```cpp
 //private class variables